kapost/kapost_deploy/README.md

 # Features

-`KapostDeploy::Task.new` creates the following rake tasks to aid in the promotion deployment of standard heroku applications (usually provisioned using https://github.com/kapost/heroku-cabbage)
+`KapostDeploy::Task.new` creates the following rake tasks to aid in the pipeline promotion deployment of Heroku applications

     [promote]
       Promotes a source environment to production

-    [before_promote]
+    [promote:before_promote]
       Executes application-defined before promotion code as defined in task config (See below)

-    [after_promote]
+    [promote:after_promote]
       Executes application-defined after promotion code as defined in task config (See below)

 Simple Example: